repobee/repobee/docs/fundamentals.rst

 Introduction
 ************
-Repomate is an opinionated tool for managing anything from a handful to thousands of GitHub repositories for higher education courses.
+RepoBee is an opinionated tool for managing anything from a handful to thousands of GitHub repositories for higher education courses.
 It was created as the old teachers_pet_ tool was getting long in the tooth, and the new `GitHub Classroom`_ wasn't quite what we wanted (we like our command line apps).
-Repomate is heavily inspired by teachers_pet, but tries to both make for a more complete and streamlined experience.
+RepoBee is heavily inspired by teachers_pet, but tries to both make for a more complete and streamlined experience.

 Philosophy and goals
 ====================
-The primary goal of Repomate is to lower the bar for incorporating git and GitHub into higher education coursework, hopefully opening up the wonderful world of version control to teachers who may not be subject experts (and to their students).
-For new users, Repomate provides both a tool and an opinionated workflow to adopt.
-For the more experienced user, there is also opportunity to customize Repomate using its plugin system, which I am looking to expand even more.
-Repomate is primarily geared toward course administrators looking to generate repos for their students.
+The primary goal of RepoBee is to lower the bar for incorporating git and GitHub into higher education coursework, hopefully opening up the wonderful world of version control to teachers who may not be subject experts (and to their students).
+For new users, RepoBee provides both a tool and an opinionated workflow to adopt.
+For the more experienced user, there is also opportunity to customize RepoBee using its plugin system, which I am looking to expand even more.
+RepoBee is primarily geared toward course administrators looking to generate repos for their students.
 Many features are however highly useful to teaching assistants, such as the ability to clone repos in bulk and perform arbitrary tasks on them (tasks can be